 - B98.
 The Applicant must prepare a Rehabilitation Strategy for the development to the satisfaction of the Planning Secretary.
-This strategy must: - (a) for the mine site, be prepared in consultation with the Resources Regulator, Council, DPE Water and the CCC; - (b) for the water supply pipeline, be prepared in consultation with WaterNSW, DPE Water, Lithgow City Council, Bathurst Regional Council and Blayney Shire Council; - (c) include a stakeholder engagement plan to guide rehabilitation and mine closure planning processes and outcomes; - (d) build on the Rehabilitation Objectives in Table 9 and Table 10, describe the overall rehabilitation outcomes for the site, and address all aspects of rehabilitation including mine closure, final landform (including final void), post-mining land use/s and water management; - (e) align with strategic rehabilitation and mine closure objectives and address the principles of the Strategic Framework for Mine Closure (ANZMEC and MCA, 2000); - (f) describe how the rehabilitation measures would be integrated with the measures in the Biodiversity Management Plan referred to in condition B59; - (g) outline opportunities to refine and improve the final landform and final void outcomes over time; - (h) include overview of anticipated rehabilitation risks and risk treatment controls; - (i) include a post-mining land use strategy to investigate and facilitate post-mining beneficial land uses for the site (including the final void), that: - (i) align with regional and local strategic land use planning objectives and outcomes; - (ii) support a sustainable future for the local community; - (iii) utilise existing mining infrastructure, where practicable; and - (iv) includes a description of long-term land management objectives, including bushfire management, weed and feral animal control, water quality and public safety; - (j) outline ways to minimise adverse socio-economic effects associated with rehabilitation and mine closure; and - (k) include a program to periodically update this strategy at least every three years. - B99.
+This strategy must: - (a) for the mine site, be prepared in consultation with the Resources Regulator, Blayney Shire Council, Cabonne Council, DPE Water and the CCC; - (b) for the water supply pipeline, be prepared in consultation with WaterNSW, DPE Water, Lithgow City Council, Bathurst Regional Council and Blayney Shire Council; - (c) include a stakeholder engagement plan to guide rehabilitation and mine closure planning processes and outcomes; - (d) build on the Rehabilitation Objectives in Table 9 and Table 10, describe the overall rehabilitation outcomes for the site, and address all aspects of rehabilitation including mine closure, final landform (including final void), post-mining land use/s and water management; - (e) align with strategic rehabilitation and mine closure objectives and address the principles of the Strategic Framework for Mine Closure (ANZMEC and MCA, 2000); - (f) describe how the rehabilitation measures would be integrated with the measures in the Biodiversity Management Plan referred to in condition B59;

+- (g) outline opportunities to refine and improve the final landform and final void outcomes over time; - (h) include overview of anticipated rehabilitation risks and risk treatment controls; - (i) include progressive rehabilitation measures; - (j) include a post-mining land use strategy to investigate and facilitate post-mining beneficial land uses for the site (including the final void), that: - (i) align with regional and local strategic land use planning objectives and outcomes; - (ii) support a sustainable future for the local community; - (iii) utilise existing mining infrastructure, where practicable; - (iv) includes alternative use for the water supply pipeline; and - includes a description of long-term land management objectives, including bushfire management, weed and feral animal control, water quality and public safety; - (k) outline ways to minimise adverse socio-economic effects associated with rehabilitation and mine closure; and - (I) include a program to periodically update this strategy at least every three years. - B99.
 The Applicant must not commence mining operations until the Rehabilitation Strategy is approved by the Planning Secretary. - B100.
-The Applicant must implement the approved Rehabilitation Strategy.
+The Applicant must implement the Rehabilitation Strategy as approved by the Planning Secretary.